Low Block Defense in Football: What It Means & How It Works

 The key principle is controlled aggression.
 Pressure is applied only when the risk of breaking compactness is low.

-Counter-Pressing Principals explained in our guide.
+Counter-Pressing Principles explained in our guide.

 Strengths and Risks of Low Block Defense